Fish factory in Esbjerg reported to the police for the third time this year

 Infection with listeria can cause symptoms of fever, diarrhea and vomiting.

-At the beginning of the year, Polar Hjerting Salmon Laks was reported to the police by the Danish Food and Drug Administration for having sold listeria-infected salmon without informing the authorities.
+At the beginning of the year, Polar Hjerting Salmon Laks was reported to the police by the Danish Veterinary and Food Administration for selling listeria-infected salmon without informing the authorities.

-During a check, nine analyzes for the period 2023-2024 showed positive results for listeria.
+During an inspection, nine analyses for the period 2023-2024 showed positive results for listeria.

-The board concluded in a report that the company had "access and knowledge" of the analyses, but had "failed to act".
+The agency concluded in a report that the company had "access and knowledge" of the analyses, but had "failed to act".

-The Esbjerg company pointed out in this connection that "what has been found has happened under former employees".
+The Esbjerg company pointed out in this connection that "the findings occurred under former employees".

 Barely two months later, the company was reported to the police again.

-According to TV Syd, the reason for this was that the company did not contact the Danish Veterinary and Food Administration in connection with the withdrawal of fish with listeria when it was detected in November 2024.
+According to TV Syd, the reason given was that the company did not contact the Danish Veterinary and Food Administration in connection with the withdrawal of fish with listeria when it was detected in November 2024.

-The Statens Serum Institut (SSI) then announced that salmon from the Esbjerg company could be linked to 27 cases of disease with invasive listeria.
-JutskeVestkysten wrote it.
+The Statens Serum Institut (SSI) then announced that salmon from the Esbjerg company could be linked to 27 cases of invasive listeria.
+This was reported by JydskeVestkysten.

-All of the infected, which SSI could trace back to the company in the period 2018 to 2024, had been hospitalized.
+All of the infected people that SSI could trace back to the company during the period 2018 to 2024 had been hospitalized.

-According to the media, four of the infected people had died within 30 days of being diagnosed with listeria.
+Four of the infected people died within 30 days of being diagnosed with listeria, according to the media outlet.